rebeccapowell/Veritas/README.md

 - NHS Number validation and generation
 - ORCID validation and generation
 - SNOMED CT Concept ID validation and generation
+- NPI validation and generation
+- DEA Number validation and generation

 Additional identifiers and algorithms will be added per the [PRD](prds/PRD.md).